IT3133-Mobile-Communication-Computing/.github/profile/README.md

-# IT3133: Mobile Communication and Computing - React Practicals
+# IT3133: Mobile Communication and Computing - React and React Native Practicals

 Welcome to the official repository for _IT3133: Mobile Communication and Computing_ practicals and assignments!
 This repository is maintained for uploading the daily React practical sessions and assignments provided during lecture hours by the lecturer in charge.